Shamanistic-Bearbarian/short-position-scrape/README.md

 # short-position-scrape
-Scraping and aggregating short positions from the FCA website
+Playing around with scraping and aggregating short positions from the FCA website